The debut of Bellagio’s Dancing Fountains turned into an opening night perfect storm.

 The fountains bested a field of 1,263 of the top landmarks, parks, museums and amusement and water parks.

-“When they peel away from the fountain at the end, it’s one of the best movie scenes of all time,” Morton told me in June during a tour of fountains’ command center, dubbed “the bat cave.”
+“When they peel away from the fountain at the end, it’s one of the best movie scenes of all time,” Morton told me in June.

-“The fountains bring out all kinds of emotions,” said Pinney.
-“People start crying when they hear ‘Con Te Partiro.’ ”
+“The fountains bring out all kinds of emotions,” Pinney said.
+“People start crying when they hear ‘Con te Partiro.’ ”

-Objects retrieved from the lake include ladies lingerie, wedding and engagement rings and “funerary stuff like small urns with crematorial tags.”
+Objects retrieved from the lake via a Zamboni-like vacuum cleaner include lingerie, wedding and engagement rings and “funerary stuff like small urns with crematorial tags.”

 For some, the fountains represent a serene refuge for reflection.
 For others, a place to turn the page on tougher times.